MisoAI/miso-wordpress-plugin/README.md

 ## Instructions

-Set up your data integration in the following steps:
+Given that you have already registered a Miso account, you can set up your data integration in the following steps:

 1. Install and activate this plugin.
 2. Go to the Miso AI > Settings menu page in your WordPress admin panel.